pritidesai/scratchpad/incubator-package-build/README.md

 ## Improvements

+### Improve Usage

-### This automation has a limitation as well where users have to create a zip file and provide base64 encoded zip content as a parameter to nodejs-build.
+This automation has a limitation as well where users have to create a zip file and provide base64 encoded zip content as a parameter to nodejs-build.
 We would ideally like to have an automation such that users can provide path to action files and those action files are uploaded to docker runtime container, with the following workflow:

 ```
 ls actions/my-action/